zzhangjii/learning-library/workshops/LabGuide800BuildingMicroservicesOnATP.md

 unzip wallet_RESTONHUBDB.zip -d /path_to_app_folder/wallet_NODEAPPDB2
 ```

-- In you wallet folder, edit sqlnet.ora and replace the fcontents of the file with the following text:
+- In your wallet folder, edit sqlnet.ora and replace the fcontents of the file with the following text:

 ```
 WALLET_LOCATION = (SOURCE = (METHOD = file) (METHOD_DATA =